-Substitution of command line macros is disabled by default, but may be enabled using the set macros command.
-If macro substitution is enabled, the character @ is used to trigger substitution of the current value of a string variable into the command line.
+The character @ is used to trigger substitution of the current value of a string variable into the command line.
 The text in the string variable may contain any number of lexical elements.
 This allows string variables to be used as command line macros.
 Only string constants may be expanded using this mechanism, not string-valued expressions.
 For example:

 '''

-set macros

 style1 = "lines lt 4 lw 2"

 style2 = "points lt 3 pt 5 ps 2"

 range1 = "using 1:3"

 range2 = "using 1:5"

 plot "foo" @range1 with @style1, "bar" @range2 with @style2

 '''